Quia Sum, Cogito: Chapter 4

 Between the years of 2030 to 2045, the world’s population changed from 8,579,243,623 to 97,398,172iii: a -99% change.

 Researcher note: While this is intended to be an academic paper, it needs to be accented – for those not statistically inclined – how insane this correlation is.
 The climate wars killed the world without discretion with one known anomalous exemption: the absurdly wealthy.
 They excluded themselves from the war machines that coerced the starving and homeless with the overblown promise of comfort for the sake of becoming a mercenary of the state.
 Of course, when everyone is at war doing the same thing, it is hard to tell if it is an international Capitalistic Governance sanctioned genocide.
 Apologies for the personal aside.
+We all have bias and it is important to make those transparent so the reader knows the perspective they are reading.
 T7

-While the individual human impact on the climate was significantly dropped due to the drastic reduction in population, 2045 still had the ongoing environmental impacts keeping the global temperature around 3.7° [Celsius, 38.66° Fahrenheit] above the average of the mid 20th century.
-The drastic rise ruined the habitability of much of the tropic region forcing relocation to agriculturally strained moderate regions.
-25 of the 37 global aquifers which had been regularly depended on and depleted over the 20th and early 21th centuries were exhausted.T9 In addition to creating mass drought and famine, the blatant unwillingness to abandon natural energy extraction removed the tectonic plate’s natural lubricants causing regular and amplified earthquakes due to the geographic grind we are familiar with today.
+While the individual human impact on the climate was significantly dropped due to the drastic reduction in population, 2045 still had the ongoing environmental impacts keeping the global temperature around 3.9° [Celsius, 7.2° Fahrenheit] above the average of the mid 20th century.
+The drastic rise ruined the habitability of much of the extreme zone (formally known as the tropic region) forcing relocation to more moderate areas that were becoming agriculturally strained.
+25 of the 37 global aquifers which had been regularly depended on and depleted over the 20th and early 21th centuries were exhausted.T9 In addition to creating mass drought and famine, the blatant unwillingness to abandon natural energy extraction removed the tectonic plate’s natural lubricants causing regular and amplified earthquakes due to the sub-topographical grind we are familiar with today.
 This obviously caused massive human conflict when attempting to secure resources which was motivated and perpetuated by the Capitalistic Governance integrated into the international war machines.T8

-The Principles and Application of Historical Topography – H.T.3 Kathrine Thomas and S.H.2.
+The Principles and Application of Historical Topology – H.T.3 Kathrine Thomas and S.H.2.
 Erisha Goel – published September 23, 2088

 The agenda for the day: first hydration and a talk with Scott, then a presentation for the new algorithm, afterward the new reports should be ready for review.

 When I get to the cafeteria – a floor below me – the double doors are propped open displaying the various food kiosks.
-The salad and soup station – three long troughs where different greens and toppings will be laid out in a few hours – lines the center of the room and is being prepped for the rush a few hours from now.
+The salad and soup station – three long troughs where different greens and toppings will be laid out in a few hours – lines the center of the room and is being prepped for the expected lunch rush.
 I go to the right and grab a Sitters Inn coffee.
-While it’s not great persay, it is my usual.
+While it’s not great per se, it is my usual.
 After adding a sugar, I charge my tab with the cashier and find Scott sitting alone at the first seat in a long column of empty tables.
-There are other patrons, but he stands out a bit due to his tanned appearance (not as dark as me, but not as pale as everyone else) and his version of the BioWear that covers part of his face.
+There are other patrons, but he stands out a bit.
+His short, almost black hair with untamed curls which respect his Mediterranean heritage is in contrast with others’ business grooming that is in style for the cycle.
+Additionally, his tanned appearance (not as dark as me, but not as pale as everyone else) and his version of the BioWear that covers part of his face makes him an oddity.
 While on one hand, his version both adds a cultural and expected justified asymmetry that no one can avoid seeing, it also is the most unnatural variant lying directly on the spine and drawing out the most power.
 Choosing it is both respectful and deplorable.
 He looks up and greets me.

 “Tark!
 How are you?!”
 He rises and clasps me on the shoulders in his normal greeting.
 His short wide frame gives an impression of jovial kindness that his personality reflects.

-“I’m really good, T8!”
-We sit opposite each other, “The new algorithm is running strong and we should get our first results in a few hours, T9.”
+“I’m really good!”
+I move around the table to sit opposite him, “The new algorithm is running strong and we should get our first results in a few hours.”

 “That’s the one that looks for the relatives?”